Explore Ontario’s National Parks

 Point Pelee National Park is a tiny National Park, just 15 square kilometres, located on Canada’s most southern point.
-This National Park is great for bird watching as it is on the fly path of many migratory birds.
-As this park sits out in Lake Erie with no cities around it makes for the perfect place to go star gazing.
+This National Park is great for bird watching as it is on the flight path of many migratory birds.
+As this park sits out in Lake Erie with no cities around it makes for the perfect place to go stargazing.
 The park staff host lots of kids educational programs.
 Marsh Boardwalk is a great trail for all fitness levels.
 The two large towers provide amazing views of the ponds and cattail marsh.

 Pukaskwa National Park is located on the northern side of Lake Superior.
-A four hour hike will take you to Chigamiwinigum Falls.
+A four-hour hike will take you to Chigamiwinigum Falls.
 Geocaching adventurists will turn their hikes into a treasure hunt, a GSP can be rented at the Hattie Cove Visitors Center or park kiosk.
 Rent a canoe and travel the shorelines for days without seeing a single soul.

 Georgian Bay Islands National Park protects 63 islands within the world’s largest freshwater archipelago.
 The main island, Beausoleil Island, is the largest island within the park and is the focal point of most visitor activity.
 The park vessel will take you on a 15-minute boat ride from Honey Harbour to the island.
 From there, there are lots of hiking and biking trails, smooth sandy beaches, or rocky shores to swim in.
 Enjoy bird watching or take a walk along the interpretive trails and learn about the natives 5,500-year history in the area.